KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

 ```

 ---
-## Address whitelisting
+## Address whitelisting (optional, but recommended)

-If you are using a whitelist for incoming transactions (recommended to avoid dust attacks!) funding top ups will come from `RDragoNHdwovvsDLSLMiAEzEArAD3kq6FN` for your Main node, and `RHound8PpyhVLfi56dC7MK3ZvvkAmB3bvQ` for your 3P node, so add these addresses to your respective whitelists.
+If you are using a whitelist for incoming transactions (recommended to avoid dust attacks!) funding top ups will come from the dragonhound_DEV nodes using the addresses `RHi882Amab35uXjqBZjVxgEgmkkMu454KK` (Main), and `RLdmqsXEor84FC8wqDAZbkmJLpgf2nUSkq` (3P), so add these addresses to your respective whitelists.
 This can be done by:
 - Adding `-whitelistaddress=<address>` to your daemon launch strings, or
 - Adding `whitelistaddress=<address>` to your daemon `conf` files